pulumi/pulumi-hugo/themes/default/content/docs/languages-sdks/java/_index.md

 ## Templates

-The getting started guides shown above will help you write a Pulumi Java program via tutorial, but this section describes starting a basic project that you can start to explore with.
+This section describes starting a basic project that you can start to explore with.

 From an empty directory, create a new project: